General & Registration Questions

-Please don't engage in Zoom bombing, cyberharassment, online bullying, or any activity prohibited by the "Additional Terms" you agreed to at registration or by law, during FHO sessions and afterwards.
+Please don't engage in Zoom bombing, cyberharassment, online bullying, or any activity prohibited by the Attendee Agreement you agreed to at registration or by law, during FHO sessions and afterwards.
 Please don't share your screen unless invited by a FHO instructor.
 Please be aware that violating these requirements may result in your FHO attendance being restricted or terminated at the discretion of FHO without a refund of your ticket purchase price.

 Audio recording of FHO workshops and jams is allowed (but not really needed) unless the instructor requests no audio recording.
 Taking video recordings of your computer screen during a workshop or jam is not allowed unless it is invited or pre-authorized by the instructor.
 To respect the professional instructors and performers, please do not record audio or video of concerts at FHO, including the Saturday Night Concert.
 All sessions are planned to be viewable and replayable during the event and for three months afterwards, through your Whova account, on your laptop, desktop, tablet, or phone.
 Additionally, audio recordings of some tunes and songs taught during workshops may be provided after the workshop by certain instructors.